ymj-newaccount/cs546/README.md

 - **Admin Dashboard** (`GET /admin`, requires admin)
   - **Sync Data**: runs `seedAll()` to refresh all open-data collections
   - **Report moderation**: Hide / Unhide / Delete (CSRF-protected)
+  - For ease, the first registered user is the admin

 - **Auth + Security**
   - Register / Login / Logout with sessions
   - CSRF protection for both form POSTs and AJAX POSTs

+---

+## Extra Features

+- **Dark/Light mode** - toggles dark or light mode for the user

 ---